 Reality is harsh, marked by isolation and separation from a distant heaven.

 The chorus refrain urges the listener to find a foothold and start the rise towards the light.

 ‘I guess I used my relationship with Robert to explore a different dimension in my writing,’ Sylvian reflected.
 ‘I was surfacing from what had been an enormously difficult time in my life and I needed to find the means of expressing myself in both music and lyrics when dealing with such heavy subject matter…I believed and still believe in the underlying power and omniscience of divine love.
 The problem at that time was that despite my belief I had a hard time experiencing that love and could only approach it intellectually through the recollection of past experience.
 I attempted to express the anger, rage and impotence I felt at that time.
 The blindness, the absolute darkness.’
 (1998)

 This far from heaven’

-Certainly Sylvian and Chavez held a fascination for Hanuman around this time, as witnessed in the opening words of ‘Kall’ which leads straight into ‘Les Fleurs du Mal’ on the originally-distributed version of Little Girls with 99 Lives.
+Sylvian and Chavez held a fascination for Hanuman around the time of The First Day, as witnessed in the opening words of ‘Kall’ which leads straight into ‘Les Fleurs du Mal’ on the originally-distributed version of Little Girls with 99 Lives.
 Sylvian’s lyric, spoken by Chavez, commences:

 ‘I’m sitting, waiting, repeating his name